Vadkon07/Vadkon07/README.md

 - 📫 **How to reach me (email):** vadkonbeats@gmail.com

-- ⚡ **Fun fact:** I have a very powerful laptop, but the biggest part of my day I spend with a very old and slow low-end laptop, just because I love him and also use him for coding.
+- ⚡ **Fun fact:** I'm a big fan of minimalism, and by it all my devices have black wallpaper and all status bars are disabled.
+Also I use dumb phone, yeah.
+I think that minimalism is a key to productive work and clean mind.

 - 🎓 **Education:** Still study :)